qiskit-community/lindbladmpo/INSTALL.md

 https://www.cygwin.com

-Download the executable and Run the Installation. process.
+Download the executable and Run the Installation process.

 During the Installation, install the following Cygwin packages:

     gcc ,BLAS, LAPACK.

 After finishing the Installation, open Cygwin terminal.